isabella232/odyssey/packages/docs/type-test.md

 template: plain
 id: base-type
 title: Type Test
-headline: Proposdahl 2
+headline: Due Diligence Compromise Pressure Test
 lead:
 description:
 ---

-This is an exploration based on feedback from Alex that preserves a proportial relationship between header margins, not an optical one.
+This is an exploration based on feedback from Alex that preserves Joe's no-margin solution while increasing optical space between headings and their children.
 It features a **14px** base font-size with a scale ratio of **1.1942**.
 This targets a **34px** `h1`.
 Our base line-height is locked at **1.7142857** in order to generate the spacing units desired by Product Design.
-Line height for large titles (`h1` through `h3`) is set to **1.3**.

-In this example, all headings also have a `margin-bottom` of **1.5em**.
-This preserves proportional parity across the scale and ensures that headings will always have a greater `margin-bottom` than their children.
+In this example, all headings share the large line-height of body: **1.7142857**.
+This ensures *all* text in Odyssey shares the same proportionality while introducing additional lead in place of heading margins.

 Available sizes can be seen <a href="/base/typography/">here</a>.